Last Updated on: 5th October 2023, 02:56 pm

 Can a Tortoise Be Removed from Its Shell?

-Under no circumstances should a tortoise ever be removed from its shell, as doing will cause extreme pain before killing them.
+Under no circumstances should a tortoise ever be removed from its shell because doing so will cause extreme pain before killing them.
 A tortoise’s shell is fused to its ribcage and spine.

 The shell is full of nerve endings, and the tortoise will feel everything if you try to pull it out.
 Due to the blood vessels in the shell, the tortoise will bleed to death.

-Certain metabolic bone diseases can soften the shell and deform it to the point where it seems like the tortoise can slip out of it.
+Certain Metabolic Bone Diseases can soften the shell and deform it to the point where it seems like the tortoise can slip out.

-However, no matter how deformed the shell is, it’s still attached to the internal skeletal structure.
-So, severe shell deformation needs to be addressed before the tortoise dies.
+No matter how deformed the shell is, it’s still attached to the internal skeletal structure.
+This means severe shell deformation must be addressed before the tortoise dies.

 Can A Tortoise Regrow Its Shell?

 Tortoises are born with shells, and that’s the shell they keep for the rest of their lives.
-If the shell is cracked and the damage is serious enough, the tortoise won’t recover because shell regrowth is impossible.
+If the shell is cracked and the damage is severe, the tortoise won’t recover because shell regrowth is impossible.

 According to the Italian Journal of Zoology, tortoises develop scars at the point of injury.
-It was noted that naturally-occurring shell injuries were mostly observed toward the back of the carapace.
+Naturally occurring shell injuries were mainly observed toward the rear of the carapace.

-Even a surface-level shell crack can become fatal if not treated properly because bacteria can enter the crack and compromise the shell, causing further cracks until the shell deteriorates.
+Even a surface-level shell crack can be fatal if not treated properly because bacteria can enter the crack and compromise the shell, causing further shell deterioration.